binkley/shell/testing-bash/README.md

 So the test functions for `given_jar`, `when_run` and `then_expect` (along with other, similar functions) work the same way.
 Keep this in mind.

+### Maven testing

+Maven does not support BASH, however it does support calling arbitrary programs with `maven-exec-plugin`.
+Assigning this to `test` (unit) and `integration-test` (integration) testing phases let's us call BASH BDD scripts and fail the Maven build if they don't pass.
+Bonanza!

 ## Key files